elizabeth-chen/digital_media/README.md

-# digital_media
-Digital Media Projects using TouchDesigner
+# Digital Media Projects using TouchDesigner

 Jellyfish
  > Time-based generative composition of a jellyfish.
 Movement and environment created using noise and particle motions.